-If the taxpayer is a fruit grower or vineyardist who is required to use ADS depreciation because they have elected out of UCR (discussed in a later section), they are ineligible for the SDA.
-However, if a taxpayer simply elects to use ADS to stretch the useful life (rather than being required to do so), he or she could still claim SDA on otherwise qualifying property.
-In addition, there are certain nonfarm situations where the use of ADS is required, and in these situations SDA is not available.
+If the taxpayer is a fruit grower or vineyardist who is required to use ADS depreciation because they have elected out of uniform capitalization rule (discussed in a later section), they are ineligible for the Bonus Depreciation.
+However, if a taxpayer simply elects to use ADS to stretch the useful life (rather than being required to do so), he or she could still claim bonus depreciation on otherwise qualifying property.
+In addition, there are certain nonfarm situations where the use of ADS is required, and in these situations bonus depreciation is not available.